-Leads are the lifeblood of your SaaS organisation.
+The ability to generate leads is the lifeblood of your SaaS business.

-However, with more and more businesses vying for the attention of your target market with increasing sophistication, SaaS lead generation has never been harder.
+However, with more and more businesses vying for the attention of your target market with increasing sophistication, B2B SaaS marketers need to pay more attention to lead generation.

-We’re going to walk you through every element of a successful lead generation strategy and enable you to transform your marketing funnel into a well-oiled machine.
+We’re going to walk you through every element of an effective lead generation strategy and enable you to transform your marketing funnel into a well-oiled machine.

 Let’s start from the beginning—what do we mean by SaaS lead generation?